Top 10 High-Fiber Foods to Relieve Constipation Naturally

 | Cocoa Powder food for to relieve hemorrhoids |

 Apples contain pectin, a soluble fiber that feeds good gut bacteria.
-Eat them raw and with the skin for maximum benefit (about 4g of fiber per apple).
+Eat them raw and with the skin on for maximum fiber benefit.

 ![]() |